 - Complete four pre-application courses – ENG124, PSY121, CHM121, BIO121 and their prerequisites according to the eligibility rules regarding minimum grade, age of course, and number of repeats/drops.

 - Achieve a GPA of at least a 2.75 for the four eligibility courses.

 - Maintain an overall college GPA of at least 2.00.

 - Score at the 60th percentile or above on the PAX test.

 - Complete the dental office observation experience requirement.

 - Complete specified supplemental requirements.

 Specific physical requirements are necessary to perform dental hygiene functions.
-Details are provided in program information materials or may be obtained from the dean of student services.
+Details are provided in program information materials.

 The goal of Stark State’s program is to prepare students to demonstrate knowledge and competencies essential for the delivery of dental hygiene services and to enable them to assume the responsibilities for providing patient care.
 Graduates will understand the role of the dental hygienist and of other dental health team members; will be prepared to adapt to changing demands of the oral health care profession; and will seek opportunities for continuous professional development.